wiremock/wiremock.org/_docs/stubbing.md

 ## Bulk importing stubs

-Multiple stubs can be imported in one call.
+In Java, Multiple stubs can be imported in one call.

-Java:
+The equivalent can be carried out Via the JSON API, `POST` the to `/__admin/mappings/import`:

+{% codetabs %}

+{% codetab Java %}

 ```java
 WireMock.importStubs(stubImport()